Our Day Trip to Rovinj: A Splash of Colour on an Autumn Day Tour from Pula

 16:00Punta Corrente Forest ParkQuick taxi or 25-min coastal walk: pine-shade strolls, hidden coves, and locals cliff-jumping.

-18:30La Puntulina cushionsToast sunset with a spritz perched inches from the Adriatic—golden light kisses terracotta roofs.
+18:30La Puntulina cushionsToast sunset with a spritz perched inches from the Adriatic — golden light kisses terracotta roofs.

 20:00Return bus or lingerCatch the last coach home or settle into candlelit alleyway wine bars for more Istrian Teran.

-Itinerary Inspiration: What to Do If You Have More Than a Day
+If You Have More Than a Day

 Day 1: Classic Rovinj